Pope Francis was a source of controversy and spiritual guidance in his Argentine homeland

 At his regular 8:30 a.m.
 Mass, Buenos Aires Archbishop Jorge Ignacio García Cuerva recalled Francis’ dedication to the less fortunate.

 “The pope of the poor, of the marginalized, of those excluded, has passed away,” García Cuerva announced.
-Alluding to Francis' legacy, he added: “He was also our Pope, of the Argentines, whom we didn’t always understand, but whom we loved.”
+Alluding to Francis’ contested legacy, he added: “He was the Pope the Argentines, whom we didn’t always understand, but whom we loved.”

 Vatican observers have long described Francis' decision never to visit his homeland after becoming pontiff as an aversion to his country's polarizing politics.

-Tensions reached a head under current libertarian President Milei, who insulted Francis as a "filthy leftist" and "the representative of the evil one on earth" before Milei took office in December 2023.
+Tensions reached a head under current libertarian President Milei, who insulted Francis as a "filthy leftist" and "the representative of the evil one on earth" before he took office in December 2023.

-They had seemed to reconcile during a meeting in Rome last year.
-But when police lashed out at retirees protesting for better pensions in Buenos Aires, Francis broke his customary silence to chide Milei on the impact of an austerity program: "Instead of paying for social justice, they paid for pepper spray," he said.
+They appeared to reconcile during a meeting in Rome last year.
+But when Argentine police lashed out at retirees protesting for better pensions in Buenos Aires, Francis broke his customary silence to chide Milei on the impact of his government's austerity program: "Instead of paying for social justice, they paid for pepper spray," he said.

-“Despite differences that seem minor today, having been able to know him in his kindness and wisdom was a true honor for me,” he wrote on social media platform X.
+“Despite differences that seem minor today, having been able to know him in his kindness and wisdom was a true honor for me,” he wrote on social media.

-Francis traveled the world — even to neighboring Paraguay and Chile — but never set foot in his homeland after his election in March 2013.
+Francis traveled the world — and even to neighboring Bolivia, Chile and Paraguay — but never set foot in his homeland after his election in March 2013, much to the chagrin of his compatriots.

+“That’s a political decision, there’s no doubt,” Alejandra Renaldo, 64, said from Francis’ childhood church in the scruffy, middle-class neighborhood of Flores, less than half a mile from his first home.

-At the downtown cathedral where Francis, then Jorge Mario Bergoglio, was named archbishop in 1998, worshippers bowed their heads in silent prayer.
+At the cathedral where Francis, then Jorge Mario Bergoglio, became archbishop in 1998, worshippers bowed their heads in silent prayer.
 Some wept, ashen.
-They laid flowers on the steps and affixed rosaries and stickers for Francis' favorite local soccer team, San Lorenzo, on the marble columns.
+They left flowers and handwritten notes on the steps and affixed stickers for Francis’ favorite local soccer team, San Lorenzo, on the stone columns.

-In Flores, where Bergoglio was born to an Italian immigrant father and a mother of Italian descent, Argentines stopped to gather around the confessional in the church where, as a 16-year-old, Bergoglio had said he first heard the call to the priesthood.
+In Flores, where Bergoglio was born to an Italian immigrant father and a mother of Italian descent, Argentines stopped to gather around the confessional in the church where, at 16, Bergoglio had said he first heard the call to the priesthood.

-With Milei declaring a week of mourning and lowering flags to half-staff, there was a strong sense of grief more palpable nowhere than in the hardscrabble neighborhoods where Francis focused his outreach as archbishop.
+With Milei declaring a week of mourning and lowering flags to half-staff, there was a strong sense of grief across the country.
+But nowhere was it more apparent than in the hardscrabble neighborhoods where Francis focused his outreach as archbishop.

-On Monday, residents of Villa 21-24, a neighborhood in southern Buenos Aires, grew emotional as they remembered Francis visiting regularly to chat with conservative families and cocaine addicts, leading religious processions barefoot in the streets and helping grow their ramshackle church into a place of prayer and spiritual contemplation, a vibrant community center with a garden.
+Residents of Villa 21-24, a neighborhood in southern Buenos Aires, grew emotional as they remembered Francis visiting regularly to share yerba maté, Argentina's traditional herbal drink, with pious mothers and recovering cocaine addicts alike.

+They said he led religious processions barefoot in the streets and helped grow their ramshackle church into a place of prayer and spiritual contemplation, a vibrant community center with a garden and a school.

 “He was the most humble person in all of Buenos Aires.
 We’ll never see a pope like him again," said Sara Benitez Fernandez, 57, a devout member of the congregation in the district.
 She choked on her tears as she recalled how he always took the subway and walked, never arriving in a car.